Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     Choose a number: 21: 21
     ```

-    This example uses SDK 4.8, but you should see similar results for SDK 4.7.
+    This example uses SDK 4.8, but you should see similar results for other SDK 4.x versions.

 4. You are prompted to enter additional information: